Robinpig/Note/docs/CS/memory/GC.md

 - Furthermore, multithreaded applications require the manipulation of reference counts and updating of pointers to be expensively synchronised.
   This tight coupling of mutator actions and memory manager risks some fragility, especially if 'unnecessary' reference count updates are optimised away by hand.
 - Finally, reference counts increase the sizes of objects.

+### References counting considerations

+Reference counting is attractive for the promptness with which it reclaims garbage objects and its good locality properties.
+Simple reference counting can reclaim the space occupied by an object as soon as the last pointer to that object is removed.
+Its operation involves only the targets of old and new pointers read or written, unlike tracing collection which visits every live object in the heap.
+However, these strengths are also the weaknesses of simple reference counting.
+Because it cannot reclaim an object until the last pointer to that object has been removed, it cannot reclaim cycles of garbage.
+Reference counting taxes every pointer read and write operation and thus imposes a much larger tax on throughput than tracing does.
+Furthermore, multithreaded applications require the manipulation of reference counts and updating of pointers to be expensively synchronised.
+This tight coupling of mutator actions and memory manager risks some fragility, especially if 'unnecessary' reference count updates are optimised away by hand.
+Finally, reference counts increase the sizes of objects.

+**The environment**

+Despite these concerns, it would be wrong to dismiss reference counting without further thought.
+Certainly, its drawbacks make simple reference counting uncompetitive as a general purpose memory management component of a virtual machine, especially if the majority of objects managed are small, cycles are common and the rate of pointer mutation is high.
+However, there are environments which are favourable to reference counting.
+Reference counting can play well in a mixed ecology where the lifetimes of most objects are sufficiently simple to be managed explicitly.
+It can be restricted to managing a smaller number of resources with more complex owner relationships.
+Often such resources will be large, in which case the overhead for an additional reference count field in the header will be negligible.
+Data such as bitmaps for images and so on will not contain any pointers, so the problem of reclaiming cyclic structures does not arise.
+Furthermore, reference counting can be implemented as part of a library rather than being baked into the language's run-time system.
+It can therefore give the programmer complete control over its use, allowing her to make the decision between performance overhead and guarantees of safety.
+Nevertheless, it is essential that reference counting be used carefully.
+In particular, the programmer must ensure that races between pointer modifications and reference count updates are avoided.
+If reference counting is implemented through smart pointers, he must also be aware that the semantics of pointers and smart pointers differ.
+As Edelson wrote, 'They are smart, but they are not pointers'.

+**Advanced solutions**

+Sophisticated reference counting algorithms can offer solutions to many of the problems faced by na'ive reference counting but, paradoxically, these algorithms often introduce behaviours similar to those of stop-the-world tracing collectors.
+We examine this duality further in the next chapter.
+Garbage cycles can be reclaimed by a backup, tracing collector or by using the trial deletion algorithms we discussed in Section 5.5.
+In both cases, this requires mutator threads to be suspended while we reclaim cyclic data (although we show how these stop-the-world pauses can be removed in later chapters).

+Although the worst case requires reference count fields to be almost as large as pointer fields, most applications hold only a few references to most objects.
+Often, it is possible for the reference count to hijack a few bits from an existing header word (for example, one used for object hashing or for locks).
+However, it is common for a very few objects to be heavily referenced.
+If limited-field reference counting is used, these objects will either leak - which may not be a serious problem if they are few in number or have very long lifetimes - or must be reclaimed by a backup tracing collector.
+Note, however, that in comparing the space overhead of reference counting and, say, mark-sweep collection it is not sufficient simply to measure the cost of the reference count fields.
+In order not to thrash, tracing collectors require some headroom in the heap.
+If the application is given a heap of, say, 20% larger than its maximum volume of live data, then at least 10% of the heap will be 'wasted' on average.
+This fraction may be similar to the overhead of reference counting (depending on the average size of objects it manages).

+The throughput overhead of reference counting can be addressed by omitting to count some pointer manipulations and by reducing the cost of others.
+Deferred reference counting ignores mutator operations on local variables.
+This allows the counts of objects reachable from roots to be lower than their true value, and hence prevents their prompt reclamation (since a reference count of zero no longer necessarily means that the object is garbage).
+Coalesced reference counting accounts for the state of an object only at the beginning and end of an epoch: it ignores pointer manipulations in between.
+In one sense, this automates the behaviour of programmers who often optimise away temporary adjustments to reference counts (for example, to an iterator as it traverses a list) .
+However, once again, one consequence of deferred and coalesced reference counting is to reintroduce stop-the-world pauses during which reference counts are corrected.

+As well as removing some reference counting operations, both deferred and coalesced reference counting reduce the synchronisation cost of other operations.
+Deferred reference counting does so simply by omitting to manipulate reference counts on local variables.
+Coalesced reference counting does not need synchronisation because races are benign: at worst, the same values might be written to the logs of two different threads.
+However, both solutions add space overhead to the cost of reference counting, either to store the zero count table or to store update logs.

+A further attraction of these advanced reference counting techniques is that they scale well with large heaps.
+Their cost is proportional only to the number of pointer writes made, and not to the volume of live data.
+As we shall see that hybrid collectors are possible, combining tracing collection for short-lived, heavily mutated data with reference counting for longer-lived, more stable data.

 ## Generational Garbage Collection